inmeso/hilemms/HiLeMMS-DSL.md

   **Each component will have its own equilibrium function.
 In general, this equilibrium function depends on moments associated with the component.
 In some models, it may also depend on the body-force and time step.**

-  We will provide several existing form equilibrium function for users to choose using the DefineEquilibrium routine.
+  We will provide several existing form equilibrium function for users to choose using the DefineEquilibrium function.
 A tricky issue is caused again by the DDF approach for the advection-diffusion problem, where the equilibrium function of the advection-diffusion part depends on the velocity governed by the momentum equations.

-  A user-defined routine is needed if the user's equilibrium is not predefined.
-We will be able to automatically generate codes for user-defined routines (as defined in the second phase).
+  A user-defined function is needed if the user's equilibrium is not predefined.
+We will be able to automatically generate codes for user-defined functions (as defined in the second phase).

 * **Force**

 * **Initial condition**
   A initial condition of a specific problem is in general defined using macroscopic variables varying over space.
 For a kinetic theory based method, however, we need to one more initialization  process,  i.e., transformation from macroscopic information into mesoscopic.
 In this sense, we can have different method, including equilibrium, Chapman-Enskog expansion, etc.
-  In this project, **we will introduce a user-defined routine, which depends on coordinates, node property etc, to initialize all macroscopic variables.
+  In this project, **we will introduce a user-defined function, which depends on coordinates, node property etc, to initialize all macroscopic variables.
 The distribution may be initialized by providing a few default options including the equilibrium one.
-Of course, a user-defined routine can also be introduced.**
+Of course, a user-defined function can also be introduced.**

 * **Boundary condition**
   Boundary may be split into two general types, i.e., the block boundary and the embedded boundary.
 A block boundary is defined at a surface of  a block.

 * Embedded boundary condition
 *
 ### Remarks on the implementation

 * **Kernel function**
   A kernel function conducts a specific set of operations on a grid node.
 It will be populated to the whole flow field.
+Computationally, it is consistent with the definition of kernel function in such as the CUDA context.

+  In writing/designing kernel function, it is better to use only C syntax.
+For instance, std::vector may not be recognized by the compiler for the device like GPU.
+This becomes a restrictive requirement when we need to deal with different choices of users.
+* **User-defined functions**
+  A user-defined function (UDF) is introduced by users to implement new functionalities.
+In general, a UDF will be a kernel function.

+* **Code generation**
+  Code generation is the process that generates UDFs automatically.

+  Before thinking about the code generation, an intermediate step is to find how the UDF should be written.

+  Since the code generation may not be able to cover all requirements, it is important to keep facilities for users to write UDFs, e.g., helpful instructions.
+The tricky point is that many versions UDFs have to be written for various backends.

 ### Regarding capabilities